Where Can I Take a Child Care Exam Online?

 Two childcare exams may be taken online through a specific nonprofit organization called the International Nanny Association.
 Read about the online exams available, including requirements, exam topics and retake policies.

-The International Nanny Association (INA) offers two online exams in childcare for in-home childcare workers.
+The International Nanny Association (INA) offers two online exams in childcare for in-home childcare workers through its website, www.nanny.org.
 INA is a nonprofit organization that has been around since 1985, serving the needs of childcare workers and others within the industry as well as providing resources and information.
 Its members include nannies, nanny agencies, nanny employers, industry service providers and educators.

 Each exam has a different number of questions and topics.
 The INA Nanny Basic Skills Exam has 40 questions that cover the areas of child development, health, professionalism, safety and nutrition.
 The INA Nanny Credential Exam has 90 questions that cover the areas of professionalism, child development, safety, learning environment, child guidance, family communication, nutrition, health management skills, nanny personal qualities and diversity awareness.

 The basic understanding of these concepts demonstrates the test-taker's knowledge of healthy environments for children, the characteristics of a health care provider and the ability to communicate with children in order to help them develop and keep them safe.
 An exam booklet is provided through the INA website.
-This booklet provides sample questions, concerning the child's physical development, the nutrients which should be included on a child's daily menu and when attention deficit disorder is most commonly diagnosed.
+This booklet provides sample questions concerning the child's physical development, the nutrients that should be included on a child's daily menu and when attention deficit disorder is most commonly diagnosed, as a few examples.

 Retaking the Exam